moonbeam-foundation/moonbeam-docs-cn/networks/testnet.md

 description: An overview of the current configuration of the Moonbeam TestNet, Moonbase Alpha, and information on how to start building on it using Solidity.
 ---

-# Moonbase Alpha, The Moonbeam TestNet
+# The Moonbase Alpha TestNet

-_Updated February 18, 2020_
+_Updated April 5, 2021_

 ## Goal

 The first Moonbeam TestNet, named Moonbase Alpha, aims to provide developers with a place to start experimenting and building on Moonbeam in a shared environment.
 Since Moonbeam will be deployed as a parachain on Kusama and Polkadot, we want our TestNet to reflect our production configuration.
-For this reason, we decided that it needed to be a parachain-based configuration rather than a Substrate standalone setup.
+For this reason, we decided that it needed to be a parachain-based configuration rather than a Substrate development setup.

 In order to collect as much feedback as possible and provide fast issue resolution, we have set up a [Discord with a dedicated Moonbase AlphaNet channel](https://discord.gg/PfpUATX).